 In this way, inspection bodies can verify that what is harvested does not exceed what is sown, clearly taking into account environmental situations and the yield of that year’s crop.

-The harvested grain is then stored in special deposits, dedicated to this particular wheat.
-Each procedure has been outlined in such a way that the processes are carried out with the greatest care.
-In this way, the wheat from the production chain will not get in contact with the rest of the soft wheat processed by the mill.
-The processing of the wheat and the transformation into flour are also carried out following specific tested phases to avoid cross-contamination.
+The harvested grain is then stored in dedicated supply chain grain centers.
+Each procedure has been outlined so that the processes take place with the utmost care not to bring wheat from supply chain productions into contact with the rest of the soft wheat processed by the mill.